wen-community/wen-program-library/README.md

 ## Proposal
 Next steps for this repository are fully featuring the NFT's to include the most common functionalities requested by NFT communities including:
 - Collection Instructions
-    - Create Collection
-    - Add NFT to Collection
     - Remove NFT from Collection
 - Metadata Instructions
+    - Update creators
-    - Update Metadata
+    - Update royalties amount
-    - Add Creators
 - Token Instructions
     - Burn
     - Freeze